Purdue-CS-24/sprint-4-tests/README.md

 Note that you need to manually review valgrind output for memory testing.
 The script will not automatically check if the program does not leak memory.

+## Warning

+The automated script ignores all whitespaces when comparing output.
+This means that the script may make a mistake during grading and declare your program correct when it may not be.
+Always make sure to manually feed your program a couple of invalid examples and see if it behaves correctly.

 ## Test Breakdown

 ### `cs24_test_x`